-To showcase this capability, we introduce a novel agent, called Branching Dueling O-Network (BDO), which is a branching variant of the Dueling Double DQN (Dueling DDQN) [Wang et al., 2016].
+To showcase this capability, we introduce a novel agent, called Branching Dueling Q-Network (BDQ), which is a branching variant of the Dueling Double DQN (Dueling DDQN) (Wang et al. 2016).
 We evaluate BDQ on a variety of complex control problems via fine-grained discretization of the continuous action space.
-Our empirical study shows that BDQ can scale robustly to environments with high-dimensional action spaces to solve the benchmark domains and even outperform the Deep Deterministic Policy Gradient (DDPG) algorithm [Lillicrap et al., 2016] in the most challenging task with a corresponding discretized combinatorial action space of approximately 6.5×10^{25} action tuples.
-To solve problems in environments with discrete action spaces of this magnitude is a feat that was previously thought intractable for discrete-action algorithms [Lillicrap et al., 2016, Schulman et al., 2017].
-In order to demonstrate the vital role of the shared decision module in our architecture, we compare BDQ against a completely independent variant which we refer to as Independent Dueling Q-Network (IDQ)-an agent consisting of multiple independent networks, one for each action dimension, and without any shared parameters among the networks.
+Our empirical study shows that BDQ can scale robustly to environments with highdimensional action spaces to solve the benchmark domains and even outperform the Deep Deterministic Policy Gradient (DDPG) algorithm (Lillicrap et al. 2016) in the most challenging task with a corresponding discretized combinatorial action space of approximately $6.5 \times 10^{25}$ action tuples.
+To solve problems in environments with discrete action spaces of this magnitude is a feat that was previously thought intractable for discrete-action algorithms (Lillicrap et al. 2016; Schulman et al. 2017).
+In order to demonstrate the vital role of the shared decision module in our architecture, we compare BDQ against a completely independent variant which we refer to as Independent Dueling Q-Network (IDQ)an agent consisting of multiple independent networks, one for each action dimension, and without any shared parameters among the networks.
 The results show that the performance of IDQ quickly deteriorates with increasing action dimensionality.
 This implies the inability of the agent to coordinate the independent action decisions across its several networks.
-This could be due to any of the several well-known issues for independent fully-cooperative learning agents: Pareto-selection, non-stationarity, stochasticity, alter-exploration, and shadowed equilibria [Matignon et al., 2012, Wei and Luke, 2016].
+This could be due to any of the several well-known issues for independent fully-cooperative learning agents: Pareto-selection, non-stationarity, stochasticity, alter-exploration, and shadowed equilibria (Matignon, Laurent, and Le Fort-Piat 2012).

 Partial distribution of control, or action branching as we call it, is also found in nature.
 Octopuses, for instance, have complex neural systems where each arm is able to function with a degree of autonomy and even respond to stimuli after being detached from the central control.
-In fact, more than half of the neurons in an octopus are spread throughout its body, especially within the arms [Godfrey-Smith, 2016].
+In fact, more than half of the neurons in an octopus are spread throughout its body, especially within the arms (Godfrey-Smith 2016).
 Since the octopuses' arms have virtually unlimited degrees of freedom, they are highly difficult to control in comparison to jointed limbs.
 This calls for the partial delegation of control to the arms in order to work out the details of their motions themselves.
-Interestingly, not only do the arms have a degree of autonomy, they have also been observed to engage in independent exploration [Godfrey-Smith, 2016].
+Interestingly, not only do the arms have a degree of autonomy, they have also been observed to engage in independent exploration (Godfrey-Smith 2016).

-2 Related Work
+Related Work

-To enable the application of reinforcement learning algorithms to large-scale, discrete-action problems, Dulac-Arnold et al. [2015] propose the Wolpertinger policy architecture based on a combination of DDPG and an approximate nearest-neighbor method.
+To enable the application of reinforcement learning algorithms to large-scale, discrete-action problems, Dulac-Arnold et al. (2015) propose the Wolpertinger policy architecture based on a combination of DDPG and an approximate nearest-neighbor method.
 This approach leverages prior information about the discrete actions in order to embed them in a continuous space upon which it can generalize, meanwhile, achieving logarithmic-time lookup complexity relative to the number of actions.
 Due to the underlying algorithm being essentially a continuous-action algorithm, this approach may be unsuitable for domains with naturally discrete action spaces where no assumption should be imposed on having associated continuous space correlations.
-Also, this approach does not enable the application of discrete-action algorithms to domains with high-dimensional action spaces as it relies on a continuous-action algorithm.
+Also, this approach does not enable the application of discrete-action algorithms to domains with highdimensional action spaces as it relies on a continuous-action algorithm.